kolypto/nodejs-kickapp/README.md

 * `getService(name)` allows you to get a `Service` by name.
 Dot-notation is supported to get child services

 Internally, an `Application` is a pure `ServiceContainer`, augmented with the constructor function.

+Each Service you define is wrapped into a ServiceContainer when you use the `addChild()` method.
+The Service becomes a property of the ServiceContainer, and the Service gets a reference to its wrapper: both are named `service`.